 Being one of the most famous places to visit in Sri Lanka, Galle is packed with accommodation options for any budget.
 There’s plenty of good boutique hotels in the Old Town; some hostels and a lot of family run guest houses.
 I stayed at Richmond Hill Villa, which has a great quality / price ratio and whose owners went above and beyond to meet my needs.
 But it is a good walk from the Old Town.

 An excellent place to stay in the Old Town is Galle Heritage Villa by Jetwing.
 Otherwise, the best place to treat oneself when in Galle is staying at one of the incredible luxury villas at its outskirts.
 It may well be one of the nicest things to do in Sri Lanka.
-Diana and I treated ourselves to the marvelous Villa Sepalika, where we had a gorgeous colonial style villa with beautifully decorated rooms, a lush garden, a pool and even a butler to ourselves.
+I treated myself to the marvelous Villa Sepalika, where we had a gorgeous colonial style villa with beautifully decorated rooms, a lush garden, a pool and even a butler to ourselves.

 How to get to Galle